isaacmcallister843/Temperature_Mapping/README.md

 |Time|Easting|Northing|Temperature Location 1 (C)|Temperature Location 2 (C)|.......|Temperature Location 32 (C)|
 |----|-------|--------|--------------------------|--------------------------|-------|---------------------------|

-Each row could be accessed by the KNN algorithem and create a heat map for a desired time.
+Each row could be accessed by the KNN algorithem and create a heatmap for a desired time.

 ## Features
 - Fast and easy heatmap generation for time series data